ish-cd/help/the-basics.md

 Yes.
 Jobs are dynamically allocated to run against a distributed (but finite) matrix of runtimes.
 During the beta, each project is allocated 2 concurrent job runs; any additional run requests will be queued and run as soon as an existing run completes.

 If you need more concurrent runs, contact us!

-#### __Why are you called drush.io?__
-This service was originally envisaged as a way to run Drupal's drush command line interface from anywhere.
-Although you can still run remote drush commands on drush.io, we've evolved the platform to serve even more DevOps needs.

-We still like the name though, so we coined a backronym to describe what we do now: <b>d</b>istributed <b>r</b>untime <b>u</b>tility <b>sh</b>ell.

 </div>
   </div>